Suriya: Career

-1997–2002: Early career
+Early career (1997–2002)

 Prior to his career in films, Suriya worked at a garment exports factory for eight months.
-To avoid nepotism, he did not reveal himself to his boss as Sivakumar's son, but his boss ultimately learnt the truth himself.
-He was initially offered the lead role by Vasanth in his film Aasai (1995), but he rejected the offer citing a lack of interest in an acting career.
-He later debuted in Vasanth's own 1997 film Nerrukku Ner, produced by Mani Ratnam when he was 22 years of age.
+He did not reveal himself to his boss as Sivakumar's son, but his boss ultimately learnt the truth himself.
+He was initially offered the lead role by Vasanth in his film Aasai (1995), but he rejected the offer citing a lack of interest in an acting career and the offer went to Ajith Kumar.
+He later debuted in Vasanth's 1997 film Nerrukku Ner, produced by Mani Ratnam when he was 22 years of age.
 The stage name "Suriya" was bestowed to him by Ratnam to avoid a clash of names with established actor Saravanan.
 The name "Suriya" was frequently used for characters in Ratnam's films.
 Vijay, who co-starred with him in the film, would also go on to become a leading contemporary actor in Kollywood.

 This was followed by a series of roles in commercially unsuccessful films in the late 1990s.
 In 1998, he starred in the romantic film Kaadhale Nimmadhi.
 In July the same year, he had another release Sandhippoma.
 Subsequently, he acted with Vijayakanth in the film Periyanna (1999), directed by S. A. Chandrasekhar.
-He then appeared twice with Jyothika in Poovellam Kettuppar (1999) and Uyirile Kalanthathu (2000).
-In 2001, he starred in Siddique's comedy film Friends, also co-starring Vijay, which became a commercial success.
+That year, he also appeared opposite Jyothika in Poovellam Kettuppar.
+A critic from The New Indian Express noted, "The-romantic part has little novelty, but Jyothika and Surya perform with bouncy exuberance."
+His only release in 2000 was Uyirile Kalanthathu, again opposite Jyothika.
 Suriya confessed that he struggled due to lack of confidence, memory power, fighting or dancing skills in his early career, but it was actor Raghuvaran, one of his mentors, who advised him to create his own identity, rather than stay under his father's shadow.